GLOBAL MARKETS-Stocks jump on virus hopes, oil hit by OPEC+ delay

 Equity investors were encouraged as the death toll from the virus slowed across major European nations including France and Italy.

-Wall Street S&P 500 emini futures ESc1 were up almost 4%, close to their upper limit too, bouyed by comments from U.S. President Donald Trump that his country was also seeing a "levelling off" of the crisis.
+Wall Street S&P 500 emini futures ESc1 were up almost 3.5% .N and most major volatility gauges .VIX dropped too, buoyed by comments from U.S. President Donald Trump that his country was also seeing a "levelling off" of the crisis.

 "What is driving the market is the evidence that the number of new cases has started to turn the corner," said Rabobank's Head of Macro Strategy Elwin de Groot.